What we are reading this week (beginning Friday, October 14, 2022):

 There is a lot of practical discussion on how to deal with false teachers in chapter two.

-More explanation of what to expect in the last days in chapter three.
+More explanation of what to expect in the last days is found in chapter three.

 Jannes and Jambres were apparently the priests who worked for Pharaoh when Moses came and said, “Let my people go” (3.8; see also Exodus 7.11).